mbmia/COMP2113_group_project/README.md

   -  Each word can only be called once.
 - The user and the computer take turns calling out words and crossing out blocks.
 This continues until on either's grid, one row/column has been completely crossed out.
 It does not count if the blocks are crossed out at a stretch diagonally.
 - The game comes to an end.
 The player who has been able to guess the all the words in a row/column in the opponent's grid is declared the winner.
-- __The '*hitword*' mechanism:__
-  - When the grid size is greater than 10×10, the pool will contain 6 'hitwords'.
-  - Each player can choose no more than three hitwords.
-The computer will always choose the maximum permissible number of hitwords.
-  - When a player chooses the hitword, the block on the opponent's grid containing the word is crossed out as normal.
-  - However, when a word in a block immediately adjacent to the *hitword* is chosen by the opponent, the hitword is activated and the game ends.
-  - The player whose hitword has been activated is the winner of the game.
-  - If no hitword has been activated, the game proceeds as normal.

-## A list of features/functions that we plan to implement
+## A list of features/functions that we implemented

+- *previous_game()*: Function to check if there are any saved games

+- *restore_game()*: Function to restore the previous saved game when the player wants to resume last attempt

-- Function to take the input of the size of the grid and the pool size.
+- *get_input()*: Function to take the input of the size of the grid and the pool size.

-- Function to randomly select the pool of 'normal' words from a .txt file and the pool of 'hitwords' from another .txt file (when necessary).
+- *select_words()*: Function to randomly select the pool of  words from a .txt file.
 The pool is then displayed for the first time.
-The pool is also stored in an array of strings.
+The pool is also stored in a vector of strings named *pool* in alphabetical order.

+- *show_pool()*: Function to show the pool of words whenever necessary.

-- Function to let the user pick words for the grid.
-Words stored in a dynamic 2D array of strings.
-Grid displayed.
+- *pick_user_words()*: Function to let the user pick words for the grid.
+Words stored in a dynamic 2D array of strings named *userwordlist*.Grid displayed.

-- Function to let the computer pick its words randomly.
-Words stored in another dynamic 2D array.
+- *pick_computer_words()*: Function to let the computer pick its words randomly.
+Words stored in another dynamic 2D array named *computerwordlist*.

-- Function to check if the picks are valid.
+- *check_words()*: Function to check if the picks are valid.

-- Function to have a toss to select who guesses first.
+- *do_toss()*: Function to have a toss to select who guesses first.

-- Function to verify computer's and user's guesses

-- Function to make sure the guessed word, if present in the user/computer's grid, is replaced with X, and stored in the respective dynamic array
+- *check_guess()*: Function to verify computer's and user's guesses.
+I is made sure the guessed word, if present in the user/computer's grid, is replaced with X in the same dynamic array.

-- Function to check for the winner.
+- *get_winner()*: Function to check for the winner.

+- *start_options()*: Function to display the options at the start of the game.

+- *print_rules()*: Function to display the rules of GuessGo from a separate .txt file called *rulebook.txt* in *txt_files* directory.

-- A function to control the game flow.
-Note that the user and computer will be asked for calling out guesses in this function.
+- *main()*: The main function controls the game-flow.
+Note that the user and computer will be asked for calling out guesses in this function by calling out two different functions, i.e. *user_play()* and *computer_play()* respectively.
 There will be an option to end the game.
-If the game is ended by the user, then all the updated arrays and the numbers will be stored in an output file (separate function).
+If the game is ended by the user, then all the updated arrays, vectors and the numbers will be stored in several output files (by a separate function, *save_game()*), i.e. *save_pool.txt* for saving the pool of words, *save_picked_words.txt* to save the user's grid, *save_computer_wordlist.txt* to save the computer's grid, and *save_sizes.txt* to store the toss result, grid_size and pool_size.
 The next time the user wants to play the game, s/he will be asked if they want to resume the last trial or start a new game.
 If the last game is resumed, then all the information is taken from the previously saved file and the game is continued.
-Another function will be implemented for this too.
+Another function, namely the *restore_game()* function will be implemented for this.

-- The main() function for program execution.